The most basic and abiding need of God’s people is the knowledge of God.

 While all people in every time and place, as God’s image bearers, inescapably know God through his clear revelation in creation and conscience, sin causes man to suppress the true knowledge of God (Rom 1:18-21).
 The sinful inclination of the human heart is the desire ‘to be like God’; self-sufficient and self-determining (Gen 3:5).
 By refusing to acknowledge the true God man doesn’t cease to worship, rather his worship is re-directed: “exchanging the truth about God for a lie” he “[worships] and [serves] the creature rather than the Creator” (Rom 1:25).
 Man substitutes the knowledge of the true God for one made after his own likeness.

 God’s people are not immune to this inclination (Ps 50:21).
 That is why the Holy Spirit, speaking through the apostle Paul, tells us to no longer “be conformed to this world, but be transformed by the renewal of your mind” (Rom 12:2).
 Only by bringing every thought captive in obedience to Christ in his Word are we enabled to correct our sinful distortions about who God is and what he requires (2 Cor 10:5).
+While God is infinitely beyond our comprehension, he has revealed himself, in his incarnation and written Word, so that though we can never him exhaustively we can know him truly.
 Only in his light do we see light (Ps 36:9)—that is, truth about ourselves, the world and how we ought to live.
 A right understanding of God is the bedrock for true knowledge and worship.

 Likewise, the contemporary Western church has “rejected knowledge”, refusing to be subject to God.
 Exchanging the truth about God for a lie, we have manufactured images of God to satisfy our own preferences and desires.
 God is domesticated and made to serve man—a god of self-betterment, health and wealth, and personal spiritual experiences.
 From evolutionary theory to existentialist philosophy, we import alien ideas into the Christian faith and export a false gospel.
 Like ancient Israel, despite the Western church’s privileged access and opportunity to know God and demonstrate his wisdom, it has, to its own destruction, compromised and conformed to the surrounding gods of the culture.
 Having received the gracious revelation of God through the Lord Jesus Christ, the writer to the Hebrews pertinently warns us: